scheinerman/InvitationToDynamicalSystems/README.md

 ## Matlab code might not work

 Please note that the book includes Matlab programs that were written a long time ago and are likely not compatible with the current version of Matlab.
 You'll need to update.
+A copy of the MATLAB programs I wrote for the book can be found in the MATLAB folder.